ETHICS, COMPLIANCE AND ACCOUNTABILITY INTEGRATED INTO ALL PRACTICES

 BOARD MEMBER BACKGROUNDS CROSS A WIDE RANGE OF PERSPECTIVES

-We believe that our plans to continue adding diversity and a strong mix of skill sets to our Board will further strengthen our company and add to stockholder value.View Full List of Board Members and Biographies
+We believe the diversity and strong mix of skill sets on our Board strengthens our company and adds to stockholder value.View Full List of Board Members and Biographies

-Currently, our Board has 11 members, three of whom are female.
+Currently, our Board has 12 members, four of whom are female.
 In recent years, we have actively recruited additional candidates who are women, minorities or cyber security experts.
 Those efforts resulted in the additional Board members listed above.
-As we noted in last year's Proxy Statement, our Nominating and Corporate Governance Committee is searching for candidates who will increase our corporate Board's diversity.

 Intercontinental Exchange focuses on ensuring strong relationships with all stakeholders — from customers and stockholders, to regulators and those in the communities where we live and work.
 We believe in open and transparent communication, and we value the feedback we get from these groups.